 A few extra things we have include the following:

 Clothing – $150

 Tolls/eTag – $20

 Bank Charges – $12

 Few Things to Note About Monthly Cost of Living Breakdown

-Also there is the mention of $300 for “Other” expenses.
-Since he does have groceries/food listed above, I was thinking that this was probably for entertainment and other things like takeaway that sometimes don't get added to monthly budgets or for expenses that are not monthly but just seem to pop up.
+Also, there is the mention of $300 for “Other” expenses.
+Since groceries are listed, I assume this was for entertainment and maybe food takeaway.
+Those don't often get added to monthly budgets because they just seem to pop up.

 I have two other posts that might interest you on the cost of living in Sydney.